-51 "Corporate Engagement with Culture in India - A white paper."
+^{25 &}quot;Corporate Engagement with Culture in India - A white paper."
 Godrej India Culture Lab. p.22.
 Accessed: January 2023.
 Link available here.

-Mapping the Creative Economy around Durga Puja
+Mapping the Creative Economy Around Durga Puja

-While thinking about festivals in the Indian context, one must also consider the gamut of religion-based festivals like Durga Puja, Diwali, Ramlila traditions and so on, which form an integral part of the festivals ecosystem in the country.
-These festivals are made possible by the varied support of NPOs in terms of involving artisans, providing infrastructural support, dissemination of information etc. Here, we specifically highlight a report on the creative economy around Durga Puja.
+While thinking about festivals in the Indian context, one must also consider the gamut of religion-based festivals like Durga Puja, Diwali, Ramlila traditions, and so on, which form an integral part of the festival's ecosystem in the country.
+These festivals are made possible by the varied support of NPOs in terms of involving artisans, providing infrastructural support, dissemination of information, among others.
+Here, we specifically highlight a report on the creative economy around Durga Puja.